 Candidates who have entered Ophthalmic Specialist Training (OST) must have passed this examination by the end of the third year of run-through training.

 Structure of the Examination

 The examination will consist of an Objective Structured Clinical Examination (OSCE).

-Candidates will be examined on 12 OSCE stations in four rooms (see below).
-Six of these stations are retinoscopy stations during which candidates will examine three patients, performing retinoscopy on each eye.
-The time allowed will be ten minutes for each double retinoscopy station during which time both eyes must be assessed.
-Candidates are permitted to divide the ten minute period between the eyes as they wish.
-After ten minutes there will be a one minute change over period.
-A five minute OSCE station will then follow.
-Each station will be timed precisely.
-A one minute warning will be given before the end of each OSCE (after nine minutes for the double OSCE and after four minutes for the single OSCE).
+Candidates will be examined on 10 OSCE stations in five rooms (see below).
+Six of these stations are retinoscopy stations during which candidates will examine three patients, performing retinoscopy upon each eye.
+The time allowed will be 10 minutes for each double retinoscopy station during which time both eyes must be assessed.
+Candidates are permitted to divide the 10-minute period between the eyes as they wish.

-The OSCE times will be strictly enforced and no further writing is allowed after the end of the OSCE.
+The OSCE times will be strictly enforced and no further writing / data input will be allowed after the 10 minutes is up.
 Please bear this in mind during your practice.